stickyweather/stickyweather.github.io/about.md

 The South is an enormous and diverse region, larger than Western Europe in terms of land area and consisting of a variety of cultures, climates, landscapes, and ecosystems.
 Climate change is and will continue to impact our region in a big way, and we have an important role to play as part of the solution.

-Sticky Weather features climate change reporting focused on the South, investigating climate and weather-related risks, holding the powerful accountable, and spotlighting stories of solutions and positive change.
+Sticky Weather is a climate change blog focused on the South, discussing climate and weather-related risks, ranting about politics, and spotlighting stories of solutions and positive change.
 Sticky Weather was started in 2023 by Forrest Brown, a climate writer and creator of the podcast series [Stories for Earth](https://storiesforearth.com/){:target="_blank"}.
 Follow him on [Mastodon](https://theatl.social/@frrstbrwn){:target="_blank"}.
 ## Why subscribe?
 Subscribe to get full access to the newsletter and website.
 Never miss an update.
 <form